Team-Sapphire/mise-en-place/README.md

         <li>OpenAI</li>
         <li>Postgres database</li>
       </ul>
-        The rest of the installation will assume you have these registered and ready to go.
+        <p>The rest of the installation will assume you have these registered and ready to go.</p>
-        It will also assume you have a <a href='https://www.howtogeek.com/27350/beginner-geek-how-to-edit-your-hosts-file/'>hosts</a> file with the following line:
+        <p>It will also assume you have a <a href='https://www.howtogeek.com/27350/beginner-geek-how-to-edit-your-hosts-file/'>hosts</a> file with the following line:</p>
-        127.0.0.1 dev.local
+        <code>127.0.0.1 dev.local</code>
-        This is needed to enable SSL.
+        <p>This is needed to enable SSL.</p>
-        It will also assume you have a keysAndCerts folder in your root with an SSL certificate named: "localhost.crt" and an SSL key named: "localhost.key" and these should be for the domain dev.local.
+        <p>It will also assume you have a keysAndCerts folder in your root with an SSL certificate named: "localhost.crt" and an SSL key named: "localhost.key" and these should be for the domain dev.local.
-        <a href="https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8">How To</a>
+        <a href="https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8">How To</a></p>
     </p>
   </li>
   <li>